AuriServe/Docs/Plugins/Best Practices.md

 ## Export APIs under your Plugin's identifier

-It is much clearer for everyone involved if plugins providing APIs [[Core API#export identifier String api Object|export]] under their own identifier.
+It is much clearer for everyone involved if plugins providing APIs [[Context#export identifier String api Object|export]] under their own identifier.
 This way, other developers can know at a glance what your API is identified as, and don't have to dig through your docs, or code, before they've even started.

 ## Clean up after yourself